Trademark: Madrid system

-Trademark Law Treaty
+Trademark Law Treaty of 1994, and the Singapore Trademark Law Treaty of 2006

+The Trademark Law Treaty of 1994 established procedures for member countries to recognising trademarks registered in other member countries.
+It operates under the auspices of the World Intellectual Property Organization.
+The treaty was established "with objectives to reduce the complexities in the multitude of registration procedures and to increase predictability of application outcomes" through "simplification and harmonization of certain features of these trademark registration procedures and formalities".
+According to the United States Patent and Trademark Office, the Trademark Law Treaty "simplifies and harmonizes trademark application and registration procedures by member states.
+It facilitates renewals, the recordation of assignments, name and address changes, and powers of attorney".
+By the 2000s, it became apparent that the terms of the treaty were outdated in light of the intervening development of the internet as a means of conveying information about products and businesses, leading to the enactment of the Singapore Treaty on the Law of Trademarks.

-The Trademark Law Treaty establishes a system under which member jurisdictions agree to standardize procedural aspects of the trademark registration process.
+The Singapore Treaty on the Law of Trademarks further establishes a system under which member jurisdictions agree to standardise procedural aspects of the trademark registration process.
 It is not necessarily respective of rules within individual countries.

-Community Trademark system
+EU Trademark system

 The EU Trade Mark (EUTM) system (formerly the Community Trademark system) is the trademark system which applies in the European Union, whereby registration of a trademark with the European Union Intellectual Property Office (EUIPO, formerly Office for Harmonization in the Internal Market (Trade Marks and Designs)), leads to a registration which is effective throughout the EU as a whole.
 The EUTM system is therefore said to be unitary in character, in that a EUTM registration applies indivisibly across all European Union member states.
 However, the CTM system did not replace the national trademark registration systems; the CTM system and the national systems continue to operate in parallel to each other (see also European Union trade mark law).

 Persons residing outside the EU must have a professional representative to the procedures before EUIPO, while representation is recommended for EU residents.

 One of the tasks of a EUTM owner is the monitoring of the later applications whether any of those is similar to his/her earlier trademark.
 Monitoring is not easy and usually requires professional expertise.
 To conduct a monitoring there is the so-called Trademark Watching service where it can be checked if someone tries to get registered marks that are similar to the existing marks.

 Oppositions should be filed on the standard opposition form in any official language of the European Union, however, the substantive part of the opposition (e.g. the argumentations) can be submitted only in the language of the opposed application, that is one of the working languages of the EUIPO, e.g. English, Spanish, German.